tidepool-org/blip/README.md

 To build a standalone version to include with `<script>` and `<link>` tags, see [Build](#build).

 You will also need to copy the `img/` directory to a path served by your server.

+For information on building charts using tideline components, see [Using Tideline](https://github.com/tidepool-org/tideline/wiki#using-tideline).

 ## Development